bahrus/xtal-element/README.md

 So if the right-hand-side of the action returns a string, pass the context to an instance of class myStringProcessor.
 If it returns an array, use myArrayProcessor.
 Etc.

 *Now* our "actions" don't *have* to have a function body to do anything.
-If a rxn-suppl function passed into RxSuppl can render a view, for example, and it just needs some configuration passed in, you can specify it with an expression:
+If a rx-suppl function passed into RxSuppl can render a view, for example, and it just needs some configuration passed in, you can specify it with an expression:

 ```JavaScript
 ({prop1}) => ({